Gaza's young female boxers train on the beach amid coronavirus closures

 “Some families walking by us liked the idea and they asked if they could send their girls so I can train them,” said Ayob, 34.

-One of the boxers, 15-year-old Malah Mesleh, said she would rather train in public than miss out on sessions — or, worse yet, risk contagion by practising in the team’s gym.
+One of the boxers, 15-year-old Malak Mesleh, said she would rather train in public than miss out on sessions — or, worse yet, risk contagion by practising in the team’s gym.

 “We decided to leave the club because it is a closed space, and the virus, if present, would easily spread,” she said.